jcbendernh/Editable-Reports-with-Power-Apps-Databricks/README.md

     df = spark.read.option("header", "true").option("inferSchema", "true").csv("/Volumes/(catalog)/(schema)/products/products.csv")
     display(df)
     ```
-    Replace (catalog) and (schema) with you catalog and schema values.<br>
+    Replace (catalog) and (schema) with your catalog and schema values.<br>

     ```python
     df.write.mode("overwrite").option("overwriteSchema", "true").saveAsTable("(catalog).(schema).products")
     ```
-    Replace (catalog) and (schema) with you catalog and schema values.<br>
+    Replace (catalog) and (schema) with your catalog and schema values.<br>

-3. We need to make the ProductID field a non nullable primary key for the integration to work without errors.
+3. We need to make the ProductID field a non-nullable primary key for the integration to work without errors.
 To do so, paste the following cells into the notebook and run them.
     ```python
     %sql
     ALTER TABLE (catalog).(schema).products